riccimason99/Dissertation_Project/README.md

 This code is included to display text pre-processing and tokenisation steps; however, you will not be able to run this code as the original articles have not been included in the repository.

 #### Dissertation_Final.docx
-Please refer to the complete article for more detailed information regarding decisions made in the coding process.
+Completed paper containg detailed information regarding decisions made in the coding process.
 ## Data